 - a.
 ANCS employees shall undergo the following mandatory health and safety training: - i.
 Allergen Management Training.
 Employees shall be trained to recognize both the signs of a mild allergic reaction and a severe, life-threatening allergic reaction (anaphylaxis), to know when and how to administer an epinephrine auto-injector (EpiPen), and to know ANCS procedures if a student experiences an allergic reaction. - ii.
 Mandated Reporter Training.
-Employees shall be trained to know the signs of child abuse or neglect and their legal obligation to report suspected abuse or neglect of a student to the proper authorities. - iii.
-Note from Leslie Jo Tottenham: There is a new state law mandating training about suicide.
-She is going to talk to Matt about what would need to be included here. - b.
+Employees shall be trained to know the signs of child abuse or neglect and their legal obligation to report suspected abuse or neglect of a student to the proper authorities. - b.
 ANCS employees will also be offered the opportunity to receive CPR training. - i.
 CPR training classes will be made available to staff annually. - ii.
 ANCS' goal is for no less than 80% of staff to be CPR certified.